okstaticzero/reactjs-todo-advanced/README.md

 # reactjs-todo-advanced
-This demo is a modified todo example.
-It has the ability to add categories and also uses React animations.
+This demo is a modified Reactjs todo example.
+It uses Redux and adds the ability to add categories and uses React animations.
 Modules are es6 based.
-The app is kicked off at: src/index.js Follow the fun from there.
-In the next iteration I'd like to add Redux.
+The app is kicked off at: src/index.js.

 Working example: http://www.zerostatic.com/reactjs_todo/